webplatform/docs/tutorials/css_transitions/index.md

 The animation fades the icons, and grows or shrinks them down to a point.
 (See the [[tutorials/css_transforms|transforms tutorial]] for more information.)
-Combined, the two sets of transitions appear like
+Combined, the two sets of transitions execute
-this:
+simultaneously:

 [[Image:transit_simple.png|280px]]